 - Get named as executor of the estate – The court will confirm someone as an executor (sometimes call personal representative) of the estate.
 This person will then receive letters testamentary, which is the documentation that will allow them to make transactions on behalf of the estate.

-- Hire a real estate agent – It’s important to find the right agent to help you sell a probate house.
+- Hire a real estate agent – It’s important to find the right agent to help you sell your home that is in probate.
 Interview your agent to understand if they have the right experience to help you properly.
 This is no ordinary real estate transaction, and the right agent will know the probate property sale procedures inside and out.

 Note that sometimes probate can take years to settle, however some states have adopted Uniform Probate Code which is a modernized version of probate that streamlines the process.
 Additionally, some states have their own legislation that shortens probate, like California’s Independent Administration of Estates Act (IAEA).

-Another reason selling real estate in probate typically takes longer to finalize is the executor may attempt to sell the property as-is.
+Another reason selling a house in probate typically takes longer to finalize is because the executor may attempt to sell your home as-is.
 Many executors are ready to get the home sold as quickly as possible, neglecting any upkeep, repairs or modifications that may be needed.
 This can essentially prolong the amount of time a house stays on the market.
 If there is money in the estate, it’s wise to invest in addressing any property repairs or improvements before listing, as it may really shave some idle market time off your probate property.

 If there is estate money in bank accounts or smaller assets that can be sold, it could be financially beneficial to put some time and investment into fixing up the property.
 However, running the numbers with a professional will help you really know what route makes the most sense for you and your situation.
 A large part of this is knowing exactly what assets and liabilities are tied up in the estate.